 - Nearby factories or businesses sending particulates or chemicals into the air.

-It is important to note that your environment can change very quickly, moment by moment.
-You can be in a perfectly fine situation one moment and the next moment in harm’s way.
-It can be a lovely day and then you step into a crowded rapid transit train near a sick person or into your elevator in your building on the way to work.
-You could live in the suburbs where the air quality is good, commute to work and then walk to work down a busy polluted street.
+It is important to note that your environment can change very quickly.
+It can be a lovely day and then you step into a crowded train near a sick person or into an elevator in your building.
+You could live in the suburbs where the air quality is good, commute to work down a busy polluted street.

 How can I know the pollution levels in my environment?